Frequently Asked Questions

 • The budget

-For example, if budget is your number one priority, we will choose not to show you options that sit outside of your budget, such as plans for a size that would exceed the budget, or options for services, appliances or finishes that don’t fit within it.
+For example, if budget is your number one priority, we will choose not to show you options that sit outside of your budget, such as floorplans for a home sized beyond the budget, or options for services, appliances or finishes that don’t fit within it.

 How long does a project take?

-Every project is unique but we generally suggest six months to one year for the Design and Planning Permit Stages and about 12-18 months for construction.
+Every project is unique but we generally suggest 6 to 12 months for the design, planning permit (if required) and documentation stages and about 12 to 18 months for construction.

-You can download our Bower Client Journey information Pack here, including a helpful diagram and description of the Bower Process stages and timeframe of a project here.
+You can download our Bower Client Journey information Pack here, including a helpful diagram and description of the Bower Process stages and timeframe of a project.

 Do you have builders that you recommend?

-We have worked with a number of quality architectural builders on our projects who share our values of honesty, transparency, excellence, teamwork, respect, a love of their craft and a positive can-do approach.
-Like us, there is nothing they want more than a happy client who has enjoyed the overall process.
+We have worked with a number of quality architectural builders on our projects who share our values of honesty, transparency, excellence, teamwork, respect and a love of their craft Like us, there is nothing they want more than a happy client who has enjoyed the overall process.

-As we get to know you, we will match and suggest builders to you that we feel will be a good fit for you.
-We consider our builders the essential professionals that build our clients’ dream home and execute our architectural vision
+As we get to know you, we will suggest builders that we feel will be a good fit for you and your project.
+We consider our builders the essential professionals that build our clients’ dream home and execute the architectural vision.

 I have already chosen a builder, will you work with them?